aripalo/vegas-credentials/CONTRIBUTING.md

 The goal of this project is to provide **pleasant user/developer experience for assuming AWS IAM Roles with MFA (via Yubikey or Authenticator App) using AWS `credential_process` to support as many AWS tools (such as SDKs, CLI, CDK, Terraform, etc) as reasonably possible without the user/developer having to use any wrapper scripts around AWS tools.**

+The CLI itself tries to follow guidelines for [“12 Factor CLI Apps”](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46) as much as reasonably possible.

 <br/>

 **By design, this tool does not support:**